Highbrook Blog

 Preventative health screening | Bowel & Prostate cancer screening test

-Preventive screening for bowel and prostate cancer is a topic Pierre Du Sart, our Health Coach, actively champions.
+Preventive screening for bowel and prostate cancer is a topic our Health Coaches, actively champion.
 Find out why it’s one of his top men’s health tips.

-As a health coach with a particular interest in men’s health, I meet men of all ages and walks of life every day.
+As health coaches with a particular interest in men’s health, we meet men of all ages and walks of life every day.
 As a result, a recurring topic of conversation continually crops up.
-Unfortunately, most kiwi men are often busy working and caring for whānau.
+Unfortunately, most Kiwi men are often busy working and caring for whānau.
 So little time is left to consider their health.

 Preventative screening could save your life or a male whānau member (& why getting screened shows mana)